Andrea18500/gccr/README.md

 gccr stands for "gcc run", it compiles the file given with gcc, execute the file and deletes the executable, avoiding you to be overloaded with two files for every program you write.

 ## How to Install
+A folder will be downladed, after the installation you can delete it.
 Execute the following command in your bash, you can be in whatever directory you want.
-A folder will be downladed, after the installation you can delete it.
 ```
 git clone https://github.com/Andrea18500/gccr.git && chmod u+x gccr/installer.sh && gccr/installer.sh
 ```
+Then close every terminal you have opened.
+Done.

 If something went wrong check the *issues* section first and then write me at this email: andrea18500@hotmail.it

 ## How to use